Submissions

 Unique Publication Statement

-Although the articles published in ASSERT are intended to summaries of already published peer-reviewed research, we intend to offer our readers unique contributions that they will not find elsewhere.
-As such, we ask that authors will sign a statement that affirms they have not published this work in any other venue.
+Although the articles published in ASSERT are often "summaries" of already-published peer-reviewed research, we expect that ASSERT provides accessible entry-points for its teacher-readers, as well as clear implications for practice.
+As such, we ask that authors sign a statement that affirms they have not published their work in any other venue.

 Copyright Clearance

-You are responsible for obtaining written copyright permission for the use of any visual elements of your article and must provide us with copyright permission when you submit your manuscript.
+You are responsible for obtaining written copyright permission for the use of any visual elements of your article, and you must provide us with copyright permission when you submit your manuscript.

 Privacy Statement